-David Trimble: Reaction to the death of former First Minister
+David Trimble: Reaction to the death of former first minister

 I have known David and Daphne Trimble since my university days when David was one of my lecturers and Daphne was a fellow student in my law year.

-As a couple throughout their married life Daphne gave exemplary support to David and in his declining health was a tower of strength to him.
+As a couple throughout their married life, Daphne gave exemplary support to David and in his declining health was a tower of strength to him.
 So, in losing David, Daphne has suffered a great loss and Northern Ireland has lost a foremost thinker within unionism.

 Northern Ireland secretary Shailesh Vara